Georges Feydeau

 The plays of Feydeau are marked by closely observed characters, with whom his audiences could identify, plunged into fast-moving comic plots of mistaken identity, attempted adultery, split-second timing and a precariously happy ending.
 After the great success they enjoyed in his lifetime they were neglected after his death, until the 1940s and 1950s, when productions by Jean-Louis Barrault and the Comédie-Française led a revival of interest in his works, at first in Paris and subsequently worldwide.

 Feydeau's personal life was marred by depression, unsuccessful gambling and divorce.
-In 1919 his mental condition deteriorated sharply and he spent his final two years in a sanatorium in Paris.
+In 1919 his mental condition deteriorated sharply and he spent his final two years in a sanatorium at Rueil (now Rueil-Malmaison), near Paris.
 He died there in 1921 at the age of fifty-eight.

 Life and career

 Early years

 Feydeau was born at his parents' house in the Rue de Clichy, Paris, on 8 December 1862.
-His father, Ernest-Aimé Feydeau (1821–1873), was a financier and a moderately well-known writer, whose first novel Fanny (1858) was a succès de scandale and earned him some notoriety.
+His father, Ernest-Aimé Feydeau, was a financier and a moderately well-known writer, whose first novel Fanny (1858) was a succès de scandale and earned him some notoriety.
 It was condemned from the pulpit by the Archbishop of Paris, and consequently sold in large numbers and had to be reprinted; Ernest dedicated the new edition to the archbishop.

-Feydeau's mother was Lodzia Bogaslawa, née Zelewska (1838–1924) known as "Léocadie".
+Feydeau's mother was Lodzia Bogaslawa, née Zelewska, known as "Léocadie".
 When she married Ernest Feydeau in 1861, he was a forty-year-old childless widower and she was twenty-two.
 She was a famous beauty, and rumours spread that she was the mistress of the Duc de Morny or even the Emperor Napoleon III and that one of them was the father of Georges, her first child.
 In later life Léocadie commented, "How can anyone be stupid enough to believe that a boy as intelligent as Georges is the son of that idiotic emperor!"
 She was more equivocal about her relationship with the duke, and Georges later said that people could think Morny his father if they wanted to.